afroditeapp/afrodite-backend/crates/api_client/docs/ChatApi.md

 ## get_message_number_of_latest_viewed_message

 > models::MessageNumber get_message_number_of_latest_viewed_message(account_id)
 Get message number of the most recent message that the recipient has viewed.

-Get message number of the most recent message that the recipient has viewed.

 ### Parameters